Cro-Mags: Early years (1980–1985)

 However, Flanagan claims in his 2016 autobiography Hard-Core: Life of My Own that he and Mayhew met in 1980 after being introduced by Paul Dordal, and they began writing music together soon after and formed the band with vocalist Eric Casanova, who had only performed with the band twice.
 Following this, they would go on hiatus as Flanagan went to California then Canada, during which time he wrote and recorded demos for the songs "Everybody's Gonna Die", "Don't Tread On Me", "By Myself" and "Do Unto Others".
 After returning to New York in 1983, he regrouped the band and he, Mayhew and Casanova began writing again, using his demo tracks as a basis.

 In 2018, Flanagan claimed that he formed the Cro-Mags in 1980 with guitarist Dave Stein, drummer Dave Hahn and vocalist John Berry and that the band's first performance was at the Peppermint Lounge opening for the Stimulators the same year.
 He thought the band was not ready to debut using their real name, so instead performed as Disco Smoothy.
 After this performance, the group disbanded and in 1982–1983, Flanagan recorded four tracks in Songshop Studios in New York City with Denise Mercedes of the Stimulators, the tracks set to be released by Rat Cage Records but issues regarding management prevented the project to come to fruition.
 He then recruited Eric Casanova on vocals, before meeting Parris Mayhew in 1983, who then joined as guitarist, along with drummer Mackie Jayson.
 This final story by Flanagan is mainly supported by John Joseph in his 2007 autobiography The Evolution of a Cro-Magnon, but Joseph states the band formed in 1981 and that he was the band's vocalist prior to Berry, but left prior to the Peppermint Lounge performance because he thought the name they were performing under was not serious enough.

+During the summer and fall of 1984, the band began playing multiple shows in New York, opening for bands such as Warzone, Murphy’s Law and The Young & The Useless.
+In 1985, they continued playing shows in New York mainly at CBGB’s, however they would also make their first international appearances playing multiple shows in Montreal, Canada.